Please submit your applications by April 13, 2018

 - A cover letter describing the applicant's area of study and career goals.
 The letter should include a permanent contact address, phone number(s), and email address.

-- An official copy of the applicant’s transcripts showing grades and an accompanying list of current courses and/or program of study.
+- A proof of enrollment letter and an accompanying list of current courses and/or program of study; and,

 - An essay, no more than 5 pages, including figures and diagrams, on any topic related to engineering and/or geoscience/geotechnique in the resource sector.

-Note that any submitted papers or essays may be published in ASPECT, the newsletter, at the discretion of the Division Executive.
+Note that any submitted papers or essays may be published in the Engineers and Geoscientists in the Resource Sector Division newsletter, at the discretion of the Division Executive.
 Applicants must provide an electronic copy of the paper, preferably in MS Word, with the submission.
 Applications must be received by April 13, 2018

 for consideration for the 2018 award.
 Digital applications should be submitted to the Division’s Bursary Coordinator